oddjobs-maple/odd_job_guides/woodsman/README.md

 ammunition stacks up to 1.8k per slot, and colored ammunition up to 1k.
 Also note that when Soul Arrow is active, you cannot benefit from any special ammunition.

+MapleLegends-specific note: Diamond ammunition is actually superior to coloured ammunition in MapleLegends, granting 5 WATK instead of 4.
+If possible, I recommend getting access to [Mo&rsquo;s store](https://bbb.hidden-street.net/npc/mo) (i.e. becoming an ally of the Raven Ninja Clan); he sells Ciders, diamond ammunition, All Cure Potions, Return to New Leaf City Scrolls, and some other possibly useful stuff.
+MapleLegends also tweaked prices to be generally cheaper for arrows/quarrels, and made them stack more readily per-slot.
+So you have little excuse to use Soul Arrow in MapleLegends!

 [mapletip-bomd]: https://web.archive.org/web/20070504024305/http://mapletip.com/maplestory-equipment/bow+of+magical+destruction/1452018/